 Take the time this month to review your online safety practices.
 Cyber security matters to everyone, every day.
 You can do your part to make cyber space safer by taking these 10 simple steps.

 Interac e-Transfer Scam

-Fradulent account activity has risen recently, most noteably through an increase in phishing attempts using the Interac e-Tranfer service.
+Fraudulent account activity has risen recently, most notably through an increase in phishing attempts using the Interac e-Transfer service.
 If you receive an email for an Interac e-Transfer that seems suspicious or unexpected, check with the sender in a different medium (in person, through a phone call) to validate it.
 If it’s not legitimate forward the email to email@example.com.

 For more information, visit Interac - Fraud Update.

 New Scam Circulating in Saskatchewan

 In the newest scam to hit Saskatchewan residents, criminals are portraying themselves to be legitimate employees of the Canada Revenue Agency.

 The criminals will threaten arrest or jail time should you not take immediate action and provide money or personal information such as a social insurance number, credit card number, bank account number or passport number.

 Do not release any information to them and simply hang up the phone.